DelusionalLogic/skymod/README.md

 Packaging
 ---------
-skymod is based on the Arch Linux Package Manager (ALPM) and the AUR.
+skymod is inspired by the Arch Linux Package Manager (ALPM) and the AUR.
 As such it should be immediately familiar to anyone who has used Arch Linux in the past.

 The modbuild files are distributed as a single git repo, which skymod will automatically clone when first run.
 This git repo has a folder for